 Are you planning for your next vacation / family outing?
 Or are you considering a sabbatical and wondering if you can maintain the same lifestyle?
 Maybe you’ve realised that you’re overspending a bit and want a tighter control on your spends.
-Congratulations, that realisation is the first step to make a monthly budget 🙂
+Congratulations, that realisation is the first step to make a budget 🙂

 While the thought of creating a budget can get overwhelming, there is a method to the madness and once you finally make one, you will enjoy tracking it as your debt reduces and you have greater control over your expenses.

 If you’re making a budget just for the heck of it or because someone else is making one, the idea is doomed even before you start.
 Make a budget so you get more control over your finances and have money left over to live a good life.

 If you’re a salaried employee, you already know how much you earn.
 If you’re a professional or a freelancer with irregular income which includes client payments, commissions etc, take an average from the past 6-12 months.
 Add income from rent, dividends and bank interest if you wish to.

 3. What You Owe And Average Monthly Spend

 Always pay yourself first and set aside an emergency fund.
 This will come in handy during medical emergencies or when you suddenly lose your job.
 Then find out how much you owe, and to whom.
 This would include rent, utility payments (phone, electricity etc), credit card bills (paying only the minimum due each month?), loan EMIs, insurance premiums and any other payments you make, whether occasional or recurring.

 Aha, does the thought of digging up your old bills and receipts give you the shivers? 😉 This is where an app like Walnut comes in handy – letting you track your spends and bill reminders with barely any input.

 4. What You Have And Your Net Worth